Preparing TALOS humanoid for working at Airbus

 The “Memory of Motion” will be tested in three industrial demonstrators.
 One of them will put the TALOS robot from LAAS-CNRS, named Pyrène, inside an Airbus facility to help with specific tasks of the aircraft manufacturing process.

 The bipedal humanoid is fully torque-controllable, which enables multi-contact locomotion and manipulation, and can handle up to 6 Kg payload.
-These features, amongst others, capacitate TALOS for effectively manipulating tools and safely moving around a dynamic environment.
+These features, amongst others, capacitate our humanoid robot TALOS for effectively manipulating tools and safely moving around a dynamic environment.

 The other two demonstrators involve rehabilitation of paraplegic patients with exoskeletons developed by the partner WAN, and also the inspection of large engineering structures.
 The Memory of Motion will push forward the state of the art methods for controlling complex robots, helping arbitrary platforms cope with their articulated architecture and react to unexpected disturbances during locomotion or manipulation tasks.

 The MEMMO consortium is formed by CNRS, Idiap, University of Edinburgh, Max Plank Institute for Intelligent Systems, Oxford Robotics Institute, Airbus, Wandercraft, APAJH, Costain and PAL Robotics.
 Read more about MEMMO and the project’s latest news at blog about robotic technology and development to learn even more about the world of robots.